MatthiasMuth/perlweeklychallenge-club/challenge-256/matthias-muth/README.md

 For each word we check whether we have seen its reverse before, and increment our counter if so.
 Then we remember that we have seen the current word.

-Perl supports us with `reverse` to reverse the characters of a string.
+Perl supports us with the `reverse` function to reverse the characters of a string (also to reverse a list, but this is not what we use here).

 ```perl
 #!/usr/bin/env perl